IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Introduction

-Evolutionary generative adversarial networks (E-GAN) \cite{DBLP:journals/tec/WangXYT19} is a concrete evolutionary GAN and it maintains a generator population that generates individuals with different loss functions as mutation operators.
-In each evolutionary step, individuals are evaluated in terms of quality and diversity.
-There are many researches that have improved E-GAN.
-For example, cooperative dual evolution based GAN (CDE-GAN) expands the concept of population to discriminator and uses a soft mechanism to connect the two populations \cite{DBLP:journals/corr/abs-2008-09388}.
-Mu \textit{et al.} define a novel mutation operator, i.e., a distribution indicating realness \cite{mu2020enhanced}.
-Multiobjective evolutionary GAN (MO-EGAN) considers quality and diversity as conflicting objectives, and defines the evaluation of generators as a multiobjective problem \cite{DBLP:conf/gecco/BaiolettiCBP20}.
-Mustangs is inspired by E-GAN and applies different loss functions to competitive co-evolutionary algorithm \cite{DBLP:conf/gecco/ToutouhHO19}.
-In addition to the E-GAN-based methods, there are many other studies on evolutionary GAN \cite{DBLP:conf/aaai/LiuWL20,DBLP:conf/gecco/Costa0CM19,DBLP:conf/gecco/Costa0CM20,DBLP:conf/accv/RoziereTHLRZT20,DBLP:conf/gecco/GarciarenaSM18}.
-Nevertheless, each of these methods is weak in terms of crossover operator or individual evaluation.
+{The e}volutionary generative adversarial {network} (E-GAN) \cite{DBLP:journals/tec/WangXYT19} is a {typical} evolutionary {GAN, that} maintains a generator population {to generate} individuals with different loss functions{, which are referred to} as mutation operators.
+In each {evolution} step {in E-GAN}, individuals are evaluated in terms of {their} quality and diversity. {Due to the success of E-GAN, many researchers have tried to further improve the performance of} E-GAN.
+For example, {the} cooperative dual evolution{-based} GAN (CDE-GAN) {\cite{DBLP:journals/tec/ChenWXYPCD21}} expands the concept of {a} population to {the} discriminator and uses a soft mechanism to connect two populations {that compete with each other during the evolution process}. {Moreover,} Mu \textit{et al.} {\cite{mu2020enhanced}} {defined} a novel mutation operator, i.e., a distribution indicating realness, {to replace the original mutation operator in E-GAN}. {At the same time, the multi-objective evolutionary GAN (MO-EGAN) {\cite{DBLP:conf/gecco/BaiolettiCBP20}} and smart MO-EGAN (SMO-EGAN) {\cite{DBLP:conf/cec/BaiolettiBPC21}} consider quality and diversity as conflicting objectives, and {they} model the evaluation of generators as a multi-objective problem.} {In addition, mutation spatial GANs} (Mustangs) {\cite{DBLP:conf/gecco/ToutouhHO19}} applies different loss functions to {a} competitive co-evolutionary algorithm. {In addition to} the E-GAN-based methods, there are many other studies on evolutionary {GANs} \cite{DBLP:conf/aaai/LiuWL20,DBLP:conf/gecco/Costa0CM19,DBLP:conf/gecco/Costa0CM20,DBLP:conf/accv/RoziereTHLRZT20,DBLP:conf/gecco/GarciarenaSM18}.
+Nevertheless, each of these methods {usually has weaknesses with respect to the individual evaluation process or the crossover operator}.

+{An evolutionary strategy requires an appropriate fitness function to assess the adaptability of individuals to their environment.
+The fitness function models the researcher's expectation of the evolutionary trend of a population and is an essential guarantee of the effectiveness of an evolutionary strategy.
+Specifically, for the generative model, {a} fitness function evaluates the samples generated by individuals.
+Nevertheless}, {determining} how to measure the diversity of the generated samples is also a controversial problem. {The} Fr\'echet inception distance (FID) \cite{DBLP:conf/nips/HeuselRUNH17}{, which} can reflect samples' diversity{, is often utilized as a typical metric for generative performance during testing.
+The resource requirements of {the} FID{, however,} make it unsuitable {for use} in the training phase of methods with a large number of iterations.} {As a result,} E-GAN {uses} a discriminator-based diversity metric{.
+However, according to our observations from experiments, we found that this metric cannot be as effective as expected for E-GAN.}